 The Modern Way

-Professionals nowadays will send this 4% concentrate to a vacuum-evaporator plant where it concentrates to at least 50%.
-At a 50% concentrate, it can then be sold as liquid Shilajit or dried further in sophisticated ovens to form a resin, solid Shilajit or a powder.
+Professionals nowadays will send the extract to a vacuum-evaporator plant where it concentrates and can then be sold as liquid Shilajit or dried further in sophisticated ovens to form a resin, solid Shilajit or a powder.
 In the case of the powder, extra solid Shilajit is ground up and sieved again to provide the best texture.

-During the drying process, liquid Mumie is not heated up to more than 70°C for 12 hours.
-The best Shilajit producers will not use a temperature this high, however the majority of producers do for the fastest results.
+The best Shilajit producers will not use hight temperatures, however the majority of producers do for the fastest results.

 The Common Improper Way